 3.3 This version prevents invalid writes, but it introduces more possible leaks.
-For each line, mark it if it allocates memory that gets leaked when the program ends.
+For each line, mark it if it allocates memory that gets leaked when the program reaches line 22.
 Assume that all earlier lines ran but ignore any undefined behavior on them.